youngGaf/reddit-amber-clone/README.md

 # reddit-amber-clone
-Building reddit clone with Nodejs and react
+Building a reddit clone with Nodejs and react